Sony ex-CEO Idei, who led brand's global growth, dies at 84 - NewsBreak

 Sony ex-CEO Idei, who led brand's global growth, dies at 84

-TOKYO — (AP) — Nobuyuki Idei, who led Japan’s Sony from 1998 through 2005, steering its growth in the digital and entertainment businesses, has died, the company said Tuesday.
+Nobuyuki Idei, who led Japan ’s Sony from 1998 through 2005, steering its growth in the digital and entertainment businesses, has died, the company said Tuesday.
 He was 84.

 Idei died of liver failure on June 2 in Tokyo, Sony Group Corp. said in a statement.